 If you or your intended spouse have previously been divorced, even if they are not Catholic, please contact Angel to discuss beginning an annulment prior to any wedding planning.

 Marriage is intended to form a lifelong family-building covenant between a man and a woman.
 A marital covenant is a bond between the husband, wife, and God that, once established, cannot be broken by any human means.
 However, for a variety of reasons, it is possible to enter into a legal marriage without forming the sacramental covenant as intended by God and the Church has a procedure to investigate if this is the situation.
 When this process is entered into by a person, they are often said to be seeking an annulment.
-If you have been divorced and would like more information about the nullity process, please contact Angel Koerkel at: firstname.lastname@example.org
+If you or your intended spouse have been previously divorced and would like more information about the nullity process, please contact Angel Koerkel at: email@example.com